jvc1019/Zest/README.md

 ### A. Prerequisites

-1. To clone the repository on your machine (on Windows, using WSL) 1a.
-Make sure XAMPP is running Apache and MySQL
+1. To clone the repository on your machine (on Windows, using WSL)
-   1b.
-Navigate to `xampp\htdocs`
-   1c.
-On the navigation bar, type `wsl`
+   i.
+Make sure XAMPP is running Apache and MySQL ii.
+Navigate to `xampp\htdocs` iii.
+On the navigation bar, type `wsl` iv.
-   1d.
 Run the following command:

 ```
 git clone https://github.com/jvc1019/CMSC128.git
 ```

 2. Open `phpMyAdmin`: http://localhost/phpmyadmin/server_databases.php
-   2a.
-Create a new database named `database` with `utf8mb4_general_ci` as encoding 2b.
+   i.
+Create a new database named `database` with `utf8mb4_general_ci` as encoding ii.
 Import `database.sql` from `db/database.sql`.
 It will generate dummy entries which should not be deleted.

 ### B. Quality-of-Life (QoL) Guide